Hansfield railway station

-Hansfield railway station is a railway station in Fingal, Ireland.
-It lies on the Docklands to M3 Parkway Commuter service and serves the housing estates of Ongar and Barnwell in the townland of Hansfield.
+Hansfield railway station is a railway station in County Dublin, Ireland.
+It lies on the Docklands to M3 Parkway Commuter service and serves housing estates including Hansfield, Ongar, Littlepace, and Barnwell, among others; it is also the station nearest Clonee.

 Services at Hansfield station

 The station is served by 47 trains Monday to Friday, and offers a typical journey time of 39 minutes to/from Docklands railway station at peak.

-From Ongar, passengers can walk directly to Hansfield train station and travel to Docklands, Broombridge, Ashtown, Navan Road Parkway, Castleknock, and Coolmine at peak times Monday to Friday only.
+Passengers can travel to Docklands, Broombridge, Ashtown, Navan Road Parkway, Castleknock, and Coolmine at peak times Monday to Friday only.
 Direct travel is possible to Clonsilla, Dunboyne and M3 Parkway on services 7 days a week.